neumotngayem/Linear-Regression-in-R/README.md

-This is a implemented of Linear Regression model in R to predict the fish weight.
+This is a implemented of Linear Regression models in R to predict the fish weight.